-Wild Learning answers a call in the educational community for practical, easy-to-implement activities that bring core curriculum out of the classroom and into the outdoors.
+Wild Learning: Practical Ideas to Bring Teaching Outdoors answers a call in the educational community for practical, easy-to-implement activities that bring core curriculum out of the classroom and into the outdoors.
 Outdoor learning has risen in popularity in recent years, and it has tremendous benefits.
 Being outside is healthier, helps children form a strong connection to the natural world, supports a variety of learning styles, increases engagement and motivation, and improves mental health.
-This book gives teachers practical activities that they can immediately implement, and helps educators overcome common barriers to outdoor instruction.
-These activities can be done in common outdoor spaces that are accessible to teachers in all school settings, and they are adaptable to their current curriculum—not an extra thing to try to fit into their day.
+This book gives teachers practical activities they can immediately implement and helps educators overcome common barriers to outdoor instruction.
+These activities can be done in common outdoor spaces accessible to teachers in all school settings, and they are adaptable to their current curriculum—not an extra thing to try to fit into their day.

 - Get ideas for fun outdoor activities that cover core subject matter already being taught

 - Take learning outside, taking advantage of commonly accessible areas, no matter the educational setting